 The Companies own certain rental properties such as office buildings and commercial facilities in Tokyo, other areas in Japan and overseas (Indonesia and others).
 The net of rental income and operating expenses for those rental properties was ¥10,653 million (\$79,500 thousand) and gain on sales or disposals of property and equipment-net was ¥3,924 million (\$29,284 thousand) for the year ended March 31, 2023.
-The net of rental income and operating expenses for those rental properties was ¥8,500 million, loss on sales or disposals of property and equipment-net was ¥68 million, and loss on impairment of long-lived assets was ¥9,441 million for the year ended March 31, 2022.
+The net of rental income and operating expenses for those rental properties was ¥8,500 million, loss on sales or disposals of property and loss on impairment of long-lived assets was ¥9,441 million for the year ended March 31, 2022.